A DUI arrest can be a disorienting, overwhelming, and wholly foreign experience. Here are some of the most common questions:

 What are the chances of a dismissal?

 Almost never is a DUI case “dismissed.”
-Some of my clients have had cases dismissed, due to constitutional or jurisdictional challenges, or due to the fact that we went to trial and the client was found not guilty.
+Some of my clients have had cases dismissed, due to legal, constitutional or jurisdictional challenges, or due to the fact that we went to trial and the client was found not guilty.
 However, if you are charged with a DUI, you should never expect your charge to be dismissed outright.

 If the Court grants you a deferred prosecution, you can get the DUI dismissed after five years.
 But this is not an easy process.
 The court must first find you suffering from alcohol or drug addiction according to a state-certified agency.
 Then you must agree to complete a treatment program lasting two years, during which (and for three years after program completion), you have to abstain completely from alcohol and mood-altering drugs.